Confidential Client and Network Errors

 puts e.error_description # "Redirect URI must use HTTPS"

-RegistrationError: 2xx response missing client_id
+RegistrationError: 2xx response has a missing or invalid client_id

 Safire::Errors::RegistrationError: Registration response missing client_id; received fields: error, error_description